AztecProtocol/aztec-packages/docs/docs/misc/roadmap/engineering_roadmap.md

     - Just emit the initially-enqueued public function request data?
 (The 'inputs' of the tx);
         - I.e. contract address, function selector, args, call_context.
     - OR, Just emit the final state transitions?
 (The 'outputs' of the tx)
-        - I.e. the leaf indices and new values of the public data tree; and the new commitments/nullifiers of the note hash tree; and logs; and l2->L1 messages.
+        - I.e. the leaf indices and new values of the public data tree; and the new note hashes/nullifiers of the note hash tree; and logs; and l2->L1 messages.

 ## Proper specs